Zombie Spring Breakers

-Zombie Spring Breakers (previously Ibiza Undead) is a 2016 horror film written and directed by Andy Edwards.
+Zombie Spring Breakers (also Ibiza Undead) is a 2016 horror film written and directed by Andy Edwards.
 Premiered at London's FrightFest Film Festival in August 2016, the film stars Cara Theobold and Matt King.
 The story follows a similar plot to 2013's Go Goa Gone.

 Plot

 A group of young people head to Ibiza for the holiday of a lifetime – only to find a zombie outbreak getting in the way.
 In the world of Ibiza Undead zombies are commonplace and a new strain of virus has started appearing across the globe, rendering its victims as flesh-eating maniacs.
 Britain has been severely affected, but zombie are managed and frequent checks ensure that no virus carriers make it across the borders.
 Club owner Karl (Matt King) decides that deranged podium dancing zombies are just what he needs for his Ibiza nightclub, so he commissions a boat full of them to be smuggled in.
 His plan backfires and his 'cargo' ends up in the Mediterranean.
 But the undead don’t stay dead, and when they make their way ashore the holiday paradise of Ibiza soon begins to resemble a war zone.
 Oblivious to these events, a gang of young British men - Jim, Alex and Az arrive on the island intent on a good time.

 Other cast members include Cara Theobold as Alex's former girlfriend Ellie, Inbetweeners star Emily Atack as Alex’s older sister Liz, Algina Lipskis as Zara, and movie pundit Alex Zane who makes a cameo as a club promoter.